-Exclaimer Cloud is hosted in 12 regional Microsoft Azure locations globally.
+Exclaimer is hosted in 12+ regional Microsoft Azure locations globally.
 Each region has a primary and secondary datacenter, ensuring your mail flow is constant, even in the rare event of an issue occurring in the primary datacenter.

-The ISO/IEC 27001Certification
+The ISO/IEC 27001 Certification

-Exclaimer Cloud has achieved the ISO/IEC 27001 Certification for Information Security Management, which was awarded by the British Standards Institution (BSI).
-The

-ISO/IEC 27001 Certification means a third-party accredited independent auditor has performed a thorough assessment and has confirmed it is operating in alignment with ISO cloud standards.
+Exclaimer has achieved the ISO/IEC 27001 Certification for Information Security Management, which was awarded by the BSI (British Standards Institution), the gold standard for ISO compliance requirements.
+The ISO 27001:2013 Certification means a third-party accredited independent auditor has performed a thorough assessment and has confirmed it is operating in alignment with ISO cloud standards.